trilisser/nCoV_analysis/README.md

 that's all!

-The output fils is a table "sub_tab_s.tsv" with tab separated values.
+The output file is a table "sub_tab_s.tsv" with tab separated values.
 Excel can open it easily.

 ## output structure

+The output table contains amino acid substitutions in the key positions of the VOC (18 positions in total).
+If there is no substitution, then a cell contains "-" symbol.
+If there is a deletion, it marks as "del".